 How do you get access to WiFi outside your home or work?
 Public Wifi, right?
 When you connect your devices to a public WiFi, does it ever cross your mind that the network you’re connecting to might be unsafe?
 Most of my drone work requires security and encryption.
 This is what small businesses and governments require as standard protocols when communicating.

-Public Wifi’s are often unencrypted and you are exposed to cybersecurity issues like Man-in-the-Middle (MitM) attacks.
+Public Wifi’s often unencrypted and you are exposed to cybersecurity issues like Man-in-the-Middle (MitM) attacks.
 This basically means that someone with a bit of technical know-how can intercept the communication between your device and the WiFi router.

 Beryl Security Features